cseguinlz/wassfire/README.md

 # README - WassFire Project Overview
- Wassfire is Instant Messaging-commerce platform.
+ Wassfire is an Instant Messaging-commerce platform.

  It syndicates highly discounted products from top brands e-commerce sites and publish them on WhatsApp channels.
 Those published products link directly to their original brand listing, so basically, Wasfire generates traffic for those deals

 ## Main Components

 ### Web Scraping